 Checking for a Blown Fuse

 Always use the proper test light or voltage meter to check the vehicle's fuses.
 Turn the ignition switch to power the fuse box.
 Clamp the end of the test light or the negative cable of the voltage meter to a good ground close to the fuse box.
 Check one end of the first fuse.
 It should light the test light or show around 12.6 volts on the voltage meter.
 Move the tip to the other end of the same fuse and check that tab.
-It should light the test light or show voltage on the meter.
+It should light the test light or display the voltage on the meter.
 If it does not, remove the fuse and visually inspect it.

 Spaded clips and looseness cause intermittent circuits in older fuse boxes.
 After removal, check the fuse for continuity with an ohmmeter.
 Some circuits may not be powered through the ignition switch.
 Use the legend on the back of the cover or check in the manufacturer's manual to identify the open circuit.